Young0222/Young0222.github.io/_pages/about.md

 What’s New
 ======
 * [Sep.
-2025] 🌟 One paper “Negative Feedback Really Matters: Signed Dual-Channel Graph Contrastive Learning Framework for Recommendation” has been accepted to **NeurIPS 2025**!
+2025] 🤝 One paper “Negative Feedback Really Matters: Signed Dual-Channel Graph Contrastive Learning Framework for Recommendation” has been accepted to **NeurIPS 2025**!
 * [Sep.
-2025] 🌟 One paper “PLForge: Enhancing Language Models for Natural Language to Procedural Extensions of SQL” has been accepted to **SIGMOD 2025**!
+2025] 🤝 One paper “PLForge: Enhancing Language Models for Natural Language to Procedural Extensions of SQL” has been accepted to **SIGMOD 2025**!
 * [Aug.
 2025] 🌟 One paper “Molecular Motif Learning as a pretraining objective for molecular property prediction” has been accepted in principle to **Nature Communications**!
 * [Aug.
-2025] 🌟 One paper “LAGCL4Rec: When LLMs Activate Interactions Potential in Graph Contrastive Learning for Recommendation” has been accepted to EMNLP 2025 (findings)!
+2025] 🤝 One paper “LAGCL4Rec: When LLMs Activate Interactions Potential in Graph Contrastive Learning for Recommendation” has been accepted to EMNLP 2025 (findings)!
 * [Jun.
 2025] 🌟 One paper “TeRDy: Temporal Relation Dynamics through Frequency Decomposition for Temporal Knowledge Graph Completion” has been accepted to **ACL 2025 (main conference)**!
 * [Apr.
-2025] 🌟 One paper “Balancing Self-Presentation and Self-Hiding for Exposure-Aware Recommendation Based on Graph Contrastive Learning” has been accepted to SIGIR 2025!
+2025] 🤝 One paper “Balancing Self-Presentation and Self-Hiding for Exposure-Aware Recommendation Based on Graph Contrastive Learning” has been accepted to SIGIR 2025!
 * [Dec.
-2024] 🌟 One paper “Learning Multiple User Distributions for Recommendation via Guided Conditional Diffusion” has been accepted to AAAI 2025!
+2024] 🤝 One paper “Learning Multiple User Distributions for Recommendation via Guided Conditional Diffusion” has been accepted to AAAI 2025!
 * [Dec.
 2024] 🌟 One paper “Pone-GNN: Integrating Positive and Negative Feedback in Graph Neural Networks for Recommender Systems” has been accepted to ACM Transactions on Recommender Systems (ToRS)!
 * [Jul.
 2024] 🌟 One paper “Efficient Unsupervised Graph Embedding with Attributed Graph Reduction and Dual-level Loss” has been accepted to Transactions on Knowledge and Data Engineering (TKDE)!
 * [Apr.
 2024] 🌟 One paper “Graph Contrastive Learning with Reinforcement Augmentation” has been accepted to IJCAI 2024!
 * [Mar.
-2024] 🌟 Two papers “Incorporating Dynamic Temperature Estimation into Contrastive Learning on Graphs” and "GraphHI: Boosting Graph Neural Networks for Large-Scale Graphs" have been accepted to ICDE 2024!
+2024] 🌟🤝 Two papers “Incorporating Dynamic Temperature Estimation into Contrastive Learning on Graphs” and "GraphHI: Boosting Graph Neural Networks for Large-Scale Graphs" have been accepted to ICDE 2024!
 * [Dec.
 2022] 🌟 One paper “Fast Unsupervised Graph Embedding via Graph Zoom Learning” has been accepted to ICDE 2023!
 * [Sep.
 2022] 🌟 One paper “Knowledge Distillation based Contextual Relevance Matching for E-commerce Product Search” has been accepted to EMNLP 2022!
+  (Legend: 🌟 First author | 🤝 Co-first author | 🔬 Corresponding author)